fochoa8/IIS-Certificate-By-Request/README.md

 ``openssl genrsa -aes256 -f4 -rand .\.cargo\bin\cargo.exe -out .\ca.key 16384``

 The command above if You do not plan on shredding the file, then do not issue that command, since it can be used for partial recovery.

-My command is 16384 bits with RSA algorithm, and the encryption method is AES 256, the hash sum is SHA3 384.
-TLS_RSA_AES_256_SHA384, in it's version 1.3

 By using openssl.cnf in it's default version.